Will I Have To Go To Bankruptcy Court?

 Bankruptcy is a legal proceeding governed by the rules and procedures of U.S. bankruptcy court.
 It is much different from other civil proceedings in federal court, however.

-At the law firm of Minnillo & Jenkins, CO.
-LPA, we provide effective representation for individuals and businesses in bankruptcy proceedings.
+At the law firm of Minnillo Law Group Co., LPA, we provide effective representation for individuals and businesses in bankruptcy proceedings.
 Our attorneys have handled thousands of bankruptcy cases, and they have a thorough understanding of bankruptcy procedures.
-Minnillo & Jenkins, CO.
-LPA, will work diligently before, during and after the bankruptcy hearing to protect your rights and assets.
+Minnillo Law Group Co., LPA, will work diligently before, during and after the bankruptcy hearing to protect your rights and assets.

 Contact us today to learn more about the bankruptcy process, and how we can help you get debt relief.